get-convex/workpool/README.md

 in-progress attempt succeeds, its result is still success.
 Failures remain failures when retries are disabled or exhausted, or the error is a `NonRetryableError`.
 If cancellation prevents work from starting or being retried, the final result is `canceled`.
-The callback runs only if that final result is selected by `onCompleteStatuses` (or the list is omitted).
+The callback runs unless that final result is listed in `onCompleteExcludeKinds`.

 ## Monitoring the workpool